danieljanderson/Life_game/notes.md

 in person interview.  when someone fails or pass their first interview feelings is feelings should get modified.  right now it isnt

+# when you buy a car you should be able to take out a lone and than pay that back by a percentage per month.